Subject: About the Divinity within Lankhmer Sun Apr 12, 2015 1:10 am

 Every single thing that exists in the mortal world traces its descent from gods that died in past eons.
 Great skeletal figures forming the core stone and metal of the earth, erosion grafting soils and sands, basic elements that would give rise to the life that inhabits the world.
 Great features in the landscape, ancient relics of unimaginable function, the ability to wield magic, weather patterns - all things that have come to be through the gods that have died.
 As earlier described, men have tried to peer back to the earliest of times, and no man has ever come close - and some have claimed it to be impossible; that there is no beginning.

+The major groups of deities in the world of Lankhmer are as follows: The Resplendent Gods, The Dead Gods, The Lurking Gods, and The Lesser Gods.
 In the common tongue they are respectively known as: The Edean, The Asdean, The Aordean, and the Faeri.

 Most mortal cultures draw back to a story of creation, an origin for their people and their place in the world.
 Many unifying elements cross creation stories, and many chalk it up to the human experience, or powerful narrative.
 A noticeable differentiation between some peoples and others, is what occurs to their gods during the creation.